-Since October 1995, the Georgian economy has begun to make headway in reversing its post-Soviet free fall Economic policy-maker David Onoprishvili, interviewed by Michael Wyzan, traces the turnaround to summer 1994, when Eduard Shevardnadze formed his new government by Michael Wyzan IN GEORGIA'S FIRST YEARS OF independence, its economy suffered one of the most severe […]
+Since October 1995, the Georgian economy has begun to make headway in reversing its post-Soviet free fall Economic policy-maker David Onoprishvili, interviewed by Michael Wyzan, traces the turnaround to summer 1994, when Eduard Shevardnadze formed his new government by Michael Wyzan IN GEORGIA’S FIRST YEARS OF independence, its economy suffered one of the most severe declines in the Commonwealth of […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.